Kyriosity/use-dev/README+/decisions/README+/cs-think_tasks.md

 # C# - Tasks as model

-Most tailored and Well-known templates/paradigms (MVC, MVP/MVVM, POCO) rest on models.
+Most well-known templates/paradigms (MVC, MVP/MVVM, POCO) and tailored solutions rest on models.
 Developers bind actions and presentations to properties, which are ready static or changing values, calculated, or brought by a service, and read from a database.

 That's nothing wrong with this approach to understanding.

+## New thinking

 ## AUX Techniques.
 LAZY vs. PRELOAD

-Behind either model or its tasks there could be some tricks to make them even better.
+Behind either model or its tasks, there could be some tricks to make them even better.

 ### Laziness